quixotique/vim-delta/README.md

  * the plugin files were not installed correctly (see STEP 2 above)

-If the above command prints `1`, then test whether the plugin's key mappings were set up by starting a new Vim instance and typing the following command:
+If the above command prints `1`, then the plugin has been loaded.
+Test whether the plugin's key mappings were set up by starting a new Vim instance and typing the following command:

     :echo hasmapto('<Plug>DeltaVimHelp')

 If this prints `0` on the bottom line of the Vim window, then the plugin's key maps were not set up.
-Test the reason by starting a new Vim instance and typing the following Vim command:
+Discover the reason by starting a new Vim instance and typing the following Vim command:

     :echo exists('no_plugin_maps') + exists('no_deltavim_plugin_maps')